Cognigy/Documentation/docs/en/docs/live-agent/labels.md

 </figure>

 A screen will open where you can design your Labels.
-Make sure to give meaningful names to the Labels, and different colors so that you can easilyidentify in one look to which category the ticket/issue belongs.
+Make sure to give meaningful names to the Labels, and different colors so that you can easily identify in one look to which category the ticket/issue belongs.

 <figure>
 <img src="{{config.site_url}}live-agent/images/LA-labels-add-label-dialog.png" width="100%" alt="Live Agent Add Label detail screen" />